- Location: West District Office, Sinclair Street, DD2 3DA

 - Position Type: Part Time

-You will have sensitivity, patience and understanding when dealing with people in emergency situations and be non-judgemental with a caring, pleasant and professional approach to the post.
+You will have sensitivity, patience and understanding when dealing with vulnerable people and be non-judgemental with a caring, pleasant and professional approach to the post.